The First 90 Days: Founders Who Ship vs. Who Stall

 Days 1–14: Validate Ruthlessly

 The biggest trap in week one is building.
 Your fingers itch to open the code editor, sketch wireframes, or set up a Figma project.
 Resist.
-Your only job for these two weeks is to prove that the problem you want to solve is real and that someone will pay to have it solved.
+Your only job for these two weeks is to prove that the problem you want to solve is real and that someone will pay to have it solved - you can validate that core idea in a single weekend before committing the next quarter to it.

 That means talking to people - not friends, not family, not your co-founder who already agrees with everything.
 Actual potential customers.
-The goal is 15 real conversations in 14 days.
+The goal is 15 real conversations in 14 days, run as customer interviews that surface real signal instead of flattery.
 Ask about their current pain, not your solution.
 Find out what they've already tried and why it failed.
 Quantify the problem: how much time or money does it cost them every week?

 What Not to Do in Week One